mozilla/fxpay/README.md

 To test that you have your path set up, type `which grunt` and make sure you see a path to the executable.

+Before going any further, you'll need to install the bower components used for development.
+Run this:

+    grunt bower

 ### Compression

 To build yourself a compressed version of `fxpay.js`, run this: